Lod

 Lod has been inhabited since at least the Neolithic period.
 It is mentioned a few times in the Hebrew Bible and in the New Testament.
 Between the 5th century BCE and up until the late Roman period, it was a prominent center for Jewish scholarship and trade.
 Around 200 CE, the city became a Roman colony and was renamed Diospolis (Διόσπολις).
 Tradition identifies Lod as the 4th century martyrdom site of Saint George; the Church of Saint George and Mosque of Al-Khadr located in the city is believed to have housed his remains.

 Following the Arab conquest of the Levant, Lod served as the capital of Jund Filastin; however, a few decades later, the seat of power was transferred to Ramla, and Lod slipped in importance.
 Under Crusader rule, the city was a Catholic diocese of the Latin Church and it remains a titular see to this day.

 Lod underwent a major change in its population in the mid-20th century.
 Exclusively Palestinian Arab in 1947, Lod was part of the area designated for an Arab state in the United Nations Partition Plan for Palestine; however, in July 1948, the city was occupied by the Israel Defense Forces, and most of its Arab inhabitants were expelled in the Palestinian expulsion from Lydda and Ramle.
-The city was largely resettled by Jewish immigrants, most of them expelled from Arab countries.
+The city was largely resettled by Jewish immigrants, most of them from Arab countries.

 Today, Lod is one of Israel's mixed cities, with an Arab population of 30%.
 Lod is one of Israel's major transportation hubs.
 The main international airport, Ben Gurion Airport, is located 8 km (5 miles) north of the city.
 The city is also a major railway and road junction.